The Day of the Lord

 But you, brothers and sisters, are not in darkness so that this day should surprise you like a thief.
 You are all children of the light and children of the day.
 We do not belong to the night or to the darkness.
 So then, let us not be like others, who are asleep, but let us be awake and sober.
 For those who sleep, sleep at night, and those who get drunk, get drunk at night.
 But since we belong to the day, let us be sober, putting on faith and love as a breastplate, and the hope of salvation as a helmet.
 For God did not appoint us to suffer wrath but to receive salvation through our Lord Jesus Christ.
 He died for us so that, whether we are awake or asleep, we may live together with him.
 Therefore encourage one another and build each other up, just as in fact you are doing.
 (1 Th 5:4-11)

 Notice the analogies of light and day, which are references to believers who are “awake” — probably meaning they’re spiritually alert and aware of what God is doing.
-They won’t be surprised by the Lord returning like a thief, but will be expecting him based on everything else that’s happening; that is, the Lord’s return will not be surprising or imminent, though they won’t know the actual time of his return.
+They won’t be surprised by the Lord returning like a thief, but will be expecting him based on everything else that’s happening; that is, the Lord’s return won’t be surprising or imminent, though they won’t know the actual time of his return.

 And there is the familiar line we love to quote: “For God did not appoint us to suffer wrath.”
 This statement and its context associate God’s wrath with the day of the Lord.